-- Identify typical ASIRAS waveform types over ocean and characterize these waveforms (in terms of e.g. waveform width, return power, slope of leading edge and slope of trailing edge). - Investigate the occurrence of identified typical waveform types. - Rerun the ASIRAS processor to obtain stack data output and perform an empirical study of the relation between look angle and power contends (prior to multi-looking) for a few typical waveforms. - Produce a guideline for future ASIRAS campaigns, to ensure the collection suitable datasets in the future.
+- Identify typical ASIRAS waveform types over ocean and characterize these waveforms (in terms of e.g. waveform width, return power, slope of leading edge and slope of trailing edge). - Investigate the occurrence of identified typical waveform types. - Rerun the ASIRAS processor to obtain stack data output and perform an empirical study of the relation between look angle and power contends (prior to multi-looking) for a few typical waveforms. - Investigate the effect of along-track beam selection. - Produce a guideline for future ASIRAS campaigns, to ensure the collection suitable datasets in the future.